-II am an ecologist, researcher and editor living in Belgium.
+II am an ecologist, researcher, editor and now: scientific manager living in Belgium.

 My greatest passion is about pollinators.
 Their often ambiguous relationship with plants is absolutely fascinating.

 This enthusiasm was raised during the work for my Master thesis in the desert of Namibia, where I studied the pollination biology of the !Nara-melon, an extraordinary cucurbit plant.